 Fostering Healthy Futures® for Teens

-Does the Fostering Healthy Futures® for Teens program promote positive youth development in the REACH domains - Relationships, Education, Activities, Career, and Health - and reduce adverse adolescent outcomes?
+Does the Fostering Healthy Futures® for Teens program promote positive youth development and reduce adverse adolescent outcomes?

 The intentional mentoring includes working with teens on emotion recognition, perspective-taking, problem solving, effective communication, managing anger, healthy coping, positive relationship development and resisting peer pressure for deviant activities.
-The study is examining short-term outcomes in each of the REACH domains; long-term outcomes include a reduction of adverse outcomes across multiple systems (e.g. juvenile justice, mental health and education).
+The study is examining short-term outcomes in each of the I REACH domains; long-term outcomes include examining positive and adverse outcomes across multiple systems (e.g. juvenile justice, mental health and education).